Gospel Quartet Congregational Drive: The Essential Groove Every Gospel Guitarist Need

 Feb 20, 2026If you want to sound authentic in a gospel quartet setting, you need more than the right notes.
 You need feel, articulation, and movement.

-In this lesson from Soulful Guitar Lessons, Alec Lehrman breaks down a foundational quartet groove that creates what he calls congregational drive — that pulsing, trotting rhythm that makes people move without even realizing it.
+In this lesson I break down a foundational quartet groove that creates what I call congregational drive — that pulsing, trotting rhythm that makes people move without even realizing it.

 This post distills the key ideas from the video and gives you a clear framework to practice and apply the movement immediately.